utiasDSL/ra_lan/README.md

 # Range-aided Localization and Navigation
 This repository hosts other repositories targeted towards range-aided localization and navigation.
+The core algorithms and methodology can be found in our paper: [link](https://arxiv.org/abs/2311.09056)

 ## Citation